 In the Community

 re:TH!NK is working hard to make sure everyone has equitable access to opportunities to be physically active.
-That's why we are working to create safe places to play an be active, increase use of active transportation (biking and walking) and working with local decision-makers to consider biking and walking in land use, planning and design.
+That's why we are working to create safe routes to places to play and be active, increasing use of active transportation (biking and walking) and working with local decision-makers to consider biking and walking in land use, planning and design.

-Winnebago County is also putting together a Bicycle & Pedestrian Plan for the rural areas of the county.
-Over 150 residents helped provide input for the plan.
+Winnebago County has a Bicycle & Pedestrian Plan for the rural areas of the county.
+Over 175 residents helped provide input for the plan.

 For Active Aging

 re:TH!NK, along with the Oshkosh Y, the Winnebago County Health Department, the Aging and Disability Resource Center, the Oshkosh Seniors Center, Winnebago County Parks & Recreation, and East Central WI Regional Planning Commission, have put together an activity guide designed especially for older adult residents.
 This "senior friendly activity guide" highlights local parks and trails that are ADA accessible, well lit, easy terrain, can be easily walked & biked (paved), has senior friendly equipment, and is low cost or free.

 Toolkits are being used by teachers to integrate movement breaks and physical activity, outside of physical education and recess, into the school day.
 Piloted by Oshkosh Area School District teachers from Oakwood and Oaklawn in 2012, example activities are explained for each grade level and each subject.
 The activities that the teachers liked the best are incorporated into this year's toolkit.
 During the 2014-15 school year there were more than 200 classrooms in 6 school districts in Winnebago County using the Active Classrooms toolkit!